Diagnosing Tietze or Costochondritis is just the beginning.

 - Always show interest and will discuss without asking for test results.

 - Always invite to contact him again if the condition does not improve.

 - If there is some diagnostic doubt, at least prescribe a pain killer (except in cases of allergy)

 - Treats a patient the same way as he would like to be treated.

-In a perfect world every time we seek help from a health professional we’d be 100 per cent satisfied with how we are treated.
+In a perfect world every time we seek help from a health professional we’d be 100 percent satisfied with how we are treated.
 But the world isn’t perfect, and like any provider of a service, doctors make mistakes.
 These mistakes can range from unprofessional behaviour to incompetence or simply a momentary lapse in judgement where the doctor makes a poor decision.
 It’s important not to accept poor treatment, but to make a complaint about it.
-This doesn’t just benefit you the consumer, it’s also in the community’s interests because it means there’s less likelihood of someone else will experience the same problem in the future.
+This doesn’t just benefit you the consumer, it’s also in the community’s interests because it means there’s less likelihood of someone else experiencing the same problem in the future.
 In many countries there are consumer organizations or authorities, that can help you finding the right way to lodge a complaint.
 You can find these by searching the internet.
 In the Netherlands you can contact the consumentenbond (consumer protection). (tel: 070-4454545) They can be reached from Monday till Friday from 08.30 till 18.00 hrs.
-They can advise you on questions about complain procedures and about your right to request for an other medical practitioner or a second opinion.
-For members of the consumentenbond this advise is free.
+They can advise you on questions about complaint procedures and about your right to request for another medical practicioner or a second opinion.
+For members of the consumentenbond this advice is free.